NaNifer/timed-quiz-js-fundamentals-h4/README.md

 ## Acknowledgments

-Nolan Spence and I collaboratd on creating the questions for the quiz.
-Shout out to [nullaus](https://github.com/nullaus) who was my quick dial on all the random questions about JS, and talked through with me about my data structure.
+Nolan Spence and I collaboratd on creating the questions for the quiz, and for helping talk through logic.
+Thanks to my studybuddies Angie, Ivy, and Asha, for the support and great collaborative spirit.Huge shout out to [nullaus](https://github.com/nullaus) who was my quick dial on all the questions about JS, and talked through with me about my logic.

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**